phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 be exposed (per-time).

 Note:
-* for backends without `atm` compute options, 'ck2004' will be used.
 * for backends without `mesh_method` compute options, the most appropriate method will be chosen.  'roche' will be used whenever applicable, otherwise 'sphere' will be used.